Diegometro1/CSCIE-15/01_Servers_and_Git/08_Production_domain.md

 </VirtualHost>
 ```

-In plain english, this VirtualBlock block code says: *when traffic comes in via `hello-world.dwa15.me`, point to the `/var/www/html/hello-world` directory*.
+In plain English, this VirtualBlock block code says: *when traffic comes in via `hello-world.dwa15.me`, point to the `/var/www/html/hello-world` directory*.

 Edit this VirtualHost block so that the the `ServerName` (`hello-world.dwa15.dev`) value matches *your* domain.